 In addition, you will acquire an enhanced understanding of the guidance that insolvency professionals are required to adhere to when administering a Company Voluntary Arrangement.

 This course is aimed at licensed Insolvency Practitioners and their staff, seeking to gain a comprehensive refresher and update in this area of insolvency or who wish to enhance their knowledge of this area of insolvency in order to enhance their existing skillset.

 The attendee list for this event is exclusively available to CAs.

 To connect with other CAs in your community attending this event sign into icas.com

 Full speaker list

 Judith Howson has worked in the Insolvency profession for 18 years.
-Judith's work experience began at Buchler Phillips, a year secondment at Ferrier Hodgson Insolvency Practitioners, Kroll Zolfo Cooper & Deloitte before setting up her own Insolvency Consultancy Practice late 2013.
+Judith's experience began at Buchler Phillips and continued with a year secondment at Ferrier Hodgson Insolvency Practitioners, followed by Kroll Zolfo Cooper & Deloitte before setting up her own Insolvency Consultancy Practice late 2013.

 Judith is ACCA / CPI & JIE qualified.
 She was Instrumental in establishing the R3 Scottish Women in Insolvency Group and retains a place on the R3 Scotland Committee.